forthy42/net2o/wiki/squid-contracts.md

 + Sources are 8+32=40 bytes strings
 + Assets are an integer (index into the set of assets), an optional describing string (not needed for a currency)
-+ Values are (for negative values zigzag encoded) 64 bit integers, for a legal tender, the scale is in cents, for deflationary coins the scale can be considerably larger.
-Sums are always kept in 128 bits, so for really large transactions, you can use double values (two 64 bit integers, one normal, one zigzag encoded).
++ Values are 64 bit integers.
+For a legal tender, the scale is in cents, for deflationary coins the scale can be considerably larger.
+Sums are always kept in 128 bits, so for really large transactions, you can use double values (two 64 bit integers).
 + Destinations are signatures with timestamp and expiration, i.e. 80 bytes strings.